Buy Our Books Actionable tips and preventive awareness

 g) Has your dog been around multiple other pets — including in your own home — and are those pets similarly affected?

-h) If there are other pets in the household, are they on a different diet or get different treats?
+h) If there are other pets in your home, are they on a different diet or get different treats?

 i) Do you have a cat?
 Does your dog have access to their litter box?